idalina-sachango/genomics-annotation-app/README.md

 __Restoring Process__:

-* If in the endpoint for subscribing in views.py, a user upgrades to a premium user, a message gets sent to the restore queue with the current users job list.
+* If in the subscribing endpoint in views.py, a user upgrades to a premium user, a message gets sent to the restore queue with the current users job list.
 In util/restore.py, I begin the process of archive retrieval by looping thorugh the job list and finding all jobs marked with `results_file_archive_id` defined.
 For each job that meets this criteria, I initiate a retrieval job.
 I use a try/except for expedited retrieval.
 If I cannot access expedited retrieval, I inititate standard retreival.
 After this is started, I finish by sending message to my thaw message queue with the Glacier job id, user id, and Dynamo DB job id to begin the "thaw" process.
 Then I delete the message.

 __Thaw Process__: